 A real scarecrow for the Japanese in the SuperSport category, the Triumph 675 Daytona is one of those machines that we appreciate for its performance (high level), its originality (3 cylinders) and its personality.
 Excellent tracker, even more in its R version, it could still rest on its laurels, even if the MV-Agusta F3 came to tickle it on its ground.
-And given the face of the sports market, is the investment of an evolution worth it ?

 For Hinckley, the answer is clearly a big yes.
 Out of the question to change only a retro or a toe clip; the Daytona evolves on all levels: chassis, engine, aesthetics, everything goes.